I just finished an intensive tasting of Albariños, we tasted 13 different Albariños . . . an avalanche, if you will.

 I’ve been trying to distill the experience down to some basic, but important takeaways — what did I learn?

 - Albariño isn’t just for seafood.
 It’s a charming wine, with an almost universal food matching appeal.
 That said, I wouldn’t get crazy and try to pair it with venison chili or prime rib.
-But it’s brilliant with Asian foods, chicken, white sauces, cheeses and veggies.
+But it’s brilliant with Asian foods, chicken, white sauces, cheeses and veggies and always a great wine choice for a hot summer afternoon.

 - Albariño is characterized by high acidity, intense aromatics, minerality, and low alcohol.
 Often, there’s a slight saline quality to the wines (this is where you recall Rías Baixas is located along the northwestern coast of Spain).